6 Different Ways to Easily Transfer an Image

 So those are the easy ways you can transfer your image to make a new piece of art.
 This is such a great method if you’re planning to paint something, or you need an outline to work with.

-Do you have another method that we missed here?
+Do you have another method to transfer an image that we missed here?
 Let us know in the comments and we’ll include it!